TeigLevingston/OpenDripWatering/README.md

 # DripWatering
-Drip Watering System based on the Arduino Uno Rev 4 with Capacitive Sensor and 12v Relays
+Drip Watering System based on the Arduino Uno Rev 4 with Capacitive Sensors and 12v Relays